rehive/docs-portal/content/extensions/get-started/introduction.md

 - **Chipless Card** - Provides an interface for card terminals to interact with the platform for transactions and balances.

 <aside class="notice">
-	Rehive adds extensions on a regaular basis.
-If you are looking for something specifc that you don't see above, feel free to contact the Rehive support team with your queries.
+	Rehive adds extensions on a regular basis.
+If you are looking for something specific that you don't see above, feel free to contact the Rehive support team with your queries.
 </aside>